greg0x/zforge/memory-bank/projectbrief.md

 - A service that provides indexing and serves light clients blockchain data (Zaino)
 - A cli-wallet that provides wallet functionality that existed in Zcashd but that is not planned for implementation in Zebra (Zallet)
 - A wrapper service that exposes the three previously mentioned services as a "single binary" to the users
-- Enumerate all of the RPC methods that zcashd exposes

 ## Target Users
 - Developers of the Zcash protocol (including the Zcash Foundation, the Electric Coin Company, Shielded Labs, Zingo Labs and the broader community)